Quinn-Suligoy/obidian/Classes/TCSS305/Lecture_5.md

 }

 @Test
-public static void stringNonEmptyStringisEmptyTest() {
+public void stringNonEmptyStringisEmptyTest() {
 	final String one = "1";
 	assertAll("Tests for the non empty string isEmpty() false", () -> assertFalse(
 			FIVE_CHARACTERS.isEmpty(),
-				"The five character string literal should return false on isEmpty()."), () -> assertFalse(
+				"The five character string literal should return false on "isEmpty()."),
+		() -> assertFalse(
 			one.isEmpty(),
-				"The non empty string of size 1 should return false on isEmpty()."), );
+				"The non empty string of size 1 should return false on "isEmpty()."),
+	);
 }
 ```